-Paccheri pasta, with a simple burst cherry tomato sauce and chunks of Buffalo mozzarella, combine with fresh basil and garlic for a classic pasta dish!
+Paccheri pasta, with a simple burst cherry tomato sauce and chunks of Buffalo mozzarella, combine with fresh basil and garlic for a classic pasta Sorrentina!
 One of my favourite pasta dishes, that can be enjoyed year round, but is especially nice with wonderful fresh Summer tomatoes and basil.

 Pasta alla Sorrentina is a fancy name for a simple pasta dish, but a simply perfect one!
 It’s a dish that allows great ingredients to shine – from the hearty Paccheri pasta, to the simple tomato sauce, the fresh basil, the abundant garlic and last (but definitely not least!), the melty cheese.
 It’s perfect for Summer eating, as fresh basil and cherry tomatoes at their best.